Phillboard/mobul/public/docs/3-FEATURES/CODE_ENRICHMENT.md

-# Customer Code Enrichment - Complete User Guide
+# Customer Code Enrichment Guide

 **For:** Users who have already sent direct mail with unique codes
 **Goal:** Upload codes, capture customer data, enrich contacts, export enriched data

 ---

-## 🎯 What This System Does
+## What This System Does

 When customers receive your mail and visit your landing page:
 1. They enter their unique code (from the postcard)